 One of the greatest issues in developing a sustainable hydrogen economy is the issue of infrastructure.
 As it stands today, many unique and novel technologies exist for producing hydrogen cheaply, efficiently, and effectively from a wide range of sources – natural gas, biogas directly from waste, gasification of organic substances, electrolysis for curtailment, bacterial production, and artificial photosynthesis to name a few.
 Technology has also been rapidly improving to efficiently utilize hydrogen as well.
 Today’s fuel cells power forklifts, backup energy requirements, buses, aircraft, and cars with much higher efficiencies than conventional engines.
 It also drove the design of the Apollo moon mission Saturn V architecture, space shuttle, and modern rockets due the high efficiency of the LOx/LH2 combustion.
 Why then do we not have hydrogen power everywhere and plan for its use as we visit our solar system?
 There isn’t an effective, economic means of connecting the two developments and producing/maintaining high density storage in liquid form which necessitates cold temperatures.

 How do we solve this challenge?
-At least one of the solutions is to look at how we can improve hydrogen liquefaction cycle efficiency and cost.
-By reducing capital cost of installation and increasing reliability and efficiency, we can target both the cost of hydrogen liquefaction and the efficiency of re-liquefaction for long-term storage.
+At least one of the solutions is to look at how we can improve hydrogen liquefaction life cycle efficiency and cost.
 A device is needed which can provide cooling given constraints of power, reliability and mass.
 Something as simple as creating a tornado in a tube can do just that.
-A vortex tube is a method of generating a vortex with solid-state, tangential nozzles allows a bifurcation of inner and outer flow streams.
-The key aspect of the Heisenberg Vortex Tube is the combination of the swirling flow with a para-orthohydrogen catalyst on the wall to induce high sheer stress and mixing of the hydrogen.
-This aids conversion to more effectively pump heat from the inner stream to the outer stream.
+A vortex tube is a method of generating a vortex with solid-state, tangential nozzles allows the Heisenberg Vortex Tube to catalyze the para-orthohydrogen reaction on the wall from a high sheer stress and mixing of the hydrogen.
+This aids conversion to more effectively pump heat from the processed hydrogen and entrain that energy in the nuclear spin of the molecule.
 This was built upon the shoulders of many who have come before us – as explained below.